Afghan official: Insurgents attack police checkpoint, kill 2

 - John McCain's mother, now 106, a maverick in her own way

-No one immediately claimed responsibility for the attack in Badghis, but Taliban insurgents are active in the province and often launch attacks against the Afghan security forces.
+No one immediately claimed responsibility for the attack, but Taliban insurgents are active in the province and often launch attacks against security forces.

+In eastern Paktia province, Taliban launched a massive attack on Janikhail district police headquarters killing four officers, said Sardar Wali Tabasim, spokesman for the provincial police chief.

+Tabasim said six other police were wounded in Monday night’s attack by insurgents.